Club: CD Guadalajara (Chivas) | Opening: 2010 | Capacity: 45,500 seats

 History and description

-Estadio Omnilife was built to provide Chivas with a modern home.
+Estadio Chivas, previously known as Estadio Omnilife, was built to provide Chivas with a modern home.
 Until then, Chivas played their matches at Estadio Jalisco.

 Plans for the new stadium were first made in the early 2000s, but various issues delayed the start of construction until 2007.
-The stadium was designed by French architecture firm Studio Massaud supported by Populous.
-It came at a cost of MX$ 2 billion.
+The stadium came at a cost of MX$ 2 billion.

 The stadium stands out by its shape, which resembles a volcano, and its exterior covered with grass.

-Estadio Omnilife officially opened on the 30th of July 2010 with a friendly between Chivas and Manchester United (3-2).
-Javier “Chicharito” Hernández, then just transferred to the latter, played for both sides and scored the first goal for Chivas.
+Estadio Chivas officially opened on 30 July 2010 with a friendly between Chivas and Manchester United (3-2).
+Javier ‘Chicharito’ Hernandez, then just transferred to the latter, played for both sides and scored the first goal for Chivas.

-Estadio Omnilife is located in the western-Guadalajara suburb of Zapopan at about 14 kilometres from Guadalajara’s historic centre.
+Estadio Chivas is located in the western-Guadalajara suburb of Zapopan at about 14 kilometres from Guadalajara’s historic centre.

 The stadium lies just outside Guadalajara’s ring road, the Pereférico (Sur), and is therefore easily reached by car.
 There is ample parking available around the stadium.